 Inflammation also affects the tissue between the teeth and jaws.
 If you fail to treat this as soon as possible, you may experience acute necrotizing gingivitis that is as horrible as it sounds.

 Gum disease doesn’t appear in the majority of patients until later when the teeth are loose or cause nutritional difficulties.

 Once the swelling begins in the mouth, problems elsewhere, including the heart, can quickly develop.
-In extreme cases, unhealthy oral habits can lead to oral cancer and diabetes -- both diseases can affect the soft tissues of the mouth
+In extreme cases, unhealthy oral habits can lead to oral cancer and diabetes -- both diseases can affect the soft tissues of the mouth, according to Canadian Living.

 The mouth with bad oral hygiene can cause the release of large amounts of chemicals called mediators, which are the same causes of inflammation associated with heart disease.

 Chemicals and bacteria enter the bloodstream and are transported to other parts of the body, where they cause inflammation and damage to several vital organs.

 Poor dental habits can do a lot of harm to the body.
 Let’s consider a few of the effects:

 According to a statistical survey, people with severe periodontitis have Alzheimer's disease three times more often.

 In another study, stroke patients had a certain level of bacteria in their saliva, which showed an association between oral hygiene and stroke risk.